StefanoPenazzi/chameleonQuant/README.md

 <li>Swiss Army knife</li>
 <li>Training camp</li>
 <div align="justify"> Do you want to be sure your strategies are ready to face the jungle?
-Let's put them to the test in the training camp!
+Let's put them into the training camp!
-The training camp is a safe environment in which you are able to test and train your tools on the historical data.
+The training camp is a safe environment in which you are able to test and train your strategies on the historical data.

 <p align="center">
  <figure align="center">